HC Wainwright Reaffirms Buy Rating for Ocular Therapeutix (NASDAQ:OCUL)

-HC Wainwright reaffirmed their buy rating on shares of Ocular Therapeutix (NASDAQ:OCUL) in a report released on Wednesday, AnalystRatings.com reports.
-They currently have a $13.00 price objective on the biopharmaceutical company’s stock.
+HC Wainwright reissued their buy rating on shares of Ocular Therapeutix (NASDAQ:OCUL) in a report published on Wednesday morning, AnalystRatings.com reports.
+The firm currently has a $13.00 price target on the biopharmaceutical company’s stock.

 OCUL has been the topic of several other reports.
 Piper Sandler upped their price target on shares of Ocular Therapeutix from $11.00 to $14.00 and gave the company an overweight rating in a research note on Wednesday, July 22nd.
 They noted that the move was a valuation call.
-Zacks Investment Research downgraded shares of Ocular Therapeutix from a hold rating to a sell rating in a research note on Friday, August 14th.
-Finally, BidaskClub downgraded shares of Ocular Therapeutix from a hold rating to a sell rating in a research note on Wednesday, September 2nd.
+BidaskClub downgraded shares of Ocular Therapeutix from a hold rating to a sell rating in a research note on Wednesday, September 2nd.
+Finally, Zacks Investment Research downgraded shares of Ocular Therapeutix from a hold rating to a sell rating in a research note on Friday, August 14th.
 Two analysts have rated the stock with a sell rating, five have issued a buy rating and one has issued a strong buy rating to the company’s stock.
 Ocular Therapeutix has a consensus rating of Buy and a consensus price target of $9.90.

 Institutional investors have recently made changes to their positions in the business.
 Valeo Financial Advisors LLC acquired a new stake in Ocular Therapeutix during the second quarter worth about $25,000.
 Bank of Montreal Can grew its stake in Ocular Therapeutix by 633.2% during the second quarter.
 Bank of Montreal Can now owns 4,744 shares of the biopharmaceutical company’s stock worth $36,000 after buying an additional 4,097 shares in the last quarter.
-Lindbrook Capital LLC lifted its holdings in shares of Ocular Therapeutix by 447.8% in the second quarter.
-Lindbrook Capital LLC now owns 5,478 shares of the biopharmaceutical company’s stock worth $46,000 after acquiring an additional 4,478 shares during the last quarter.
-WealthStone Inc. bought a new position in shares of Ocular Therapeutix in the second quarter worth about $83,000.
+Lindbrook Capital LLC grew its stake in Ocular Therapeutix by 447.8% during the second quarter.
+Lindbrook Capital LLC now owns 5,478 shares of the biopharmaceutical company’s stock worth $46,000 after buying an additional 4,478 shares in the last quarter.
+WealthStone Inc. acquired a new stake in Ocular Therapeutix during the second quarter worth about $83,000.
 Finally, Trexquant Investment LP bought a new position in shares of Ocular Therapeutix in the second quarter worth about $102,000.
 Hedge funds and other institutional investors own 61.44% of the company’s stock.

 Ocular Therapeutix Company Profile